ItaloKusminA/RTOS-Projects/README.md

 ## Schedulability Analysis

 The schedulability analysis ensures that all tasks meet their deadlines, both periodic and aperiodic.
-A significant safety margin was incorporated into the execution times to guarantee that tasks complete within their deadlines even under varying load conditions.
+The computation time was measured in the second project.
+Then, a significant safety margin was incorporated into the execution times to guarantee that tasks complete within their deadlines even under varying load conditions.
+This is crucial because the computation time of each task is needed by the TBS to calculate the deadlines.

 ### Task Execution Times, Deadlines, and Periods